browserless/browserless/README.md

 We offer a first-class hosted product located [here](https://browserless.io).
 Alternatively you can host this image on just about any major platform that offers hosting for docker.
 The hosted service takes care of all the machine provisioning, notifications, dashboards and monitoring plus more:

 - Easily upgrade and toggle between versions at the press of a button.
-No managing repos and other code artifacts.
+No managing repositories and other code artifacts.
 - Never need to update or pull anything from docker.
 There's literally zero software to install to get started.
 - Scale your consumption up or down with different plans.
 We support up to 100 concurrent sessions at a given time.